PhilKershaw/philkershaw.github.com/index.md

 >
 > #### Key Achievements
 >
-> - Lead on design and delivery of the SDF Imaging Pla\orm release 1 using AWS cloud services.
+> - Lead on design and delivery of the SDF Imaging Platform release 1.0 using AWS cloud services.
 Taking an existing PoC and producing a cloud native solution.
-> - Develop nano-services to perform extraction of medical images in DICOM format and Whole Slide Images in a range of formats including SVS and NDPI
+> - Develop nano-services to perform extraction of medical images in DICOM format and Whole Slide Images (WSI) in a range of formats including SVS and NDPI.
-> - Designed Step Function state machine to orchestrate activities on images and their metadata based on source and format and eventual destination
+> - Designed Step Function state machine to orchestrate activities on images and their metadata based on source and format and eventual destination.
 > - Designed an API for providing access to the complex and diverse imaging metadata using AppSync (GraphQL) and DynamoDB in addition to supplying pub/sub capabilities using SNS
-> - Implemented dashboard in CloudWatch to monitor image processing activity and throughput
+> - Implemented dashboard in CloudWatch to monitor image processing activity, throughput and aid such activities as:
+>   - Error checking
+>   - Pipeline failure
+>   - Disaster recovery
-> - Implemented custom alerting based on application log output using custom metrics, CloudWatch Alarms
+> - Implemented custom alerting based on application log output using custom metrics, CloudWatch Alarms and SNS.
->   and SNS
->   More recently in this role:
-> - Developed a cross-pla\orm CLI utility wriZen in Python 3 for obtaining AWS STS keys when authenticated via Ping Federate SAML AWS integration and assuming a Federated Role to replace the distribution of IAM Keys
+> - Developed a cross-platform CLI utility written in Python for obtaining AWS STS keys when authenticated via Ping Federate SAML AWS integration and assuming a Federated Role to replace the distribution of IAM Keys
 > - Instrumental in the Solution Architecture of an API that enables:
-> - - Multiple imaging workstreams to contribute to a universal database of imaging metadata
+>   - Multiple imaging workstreams to contribute to a universal database of imaging metadata
-> - -Free text searching of image metadata
+>   - Free text searching of image metadata
-> - - More complex querying of metadata using GraphQL
+>   - More complex querying of metadata using GraphQL
->
 > - Lead on the design and delivery of a solution for an internal HTTP API to enable Validation,
->   Transformation and Governance of imaging metadata using API Gateway (Private), VPC Interface Endpoint
+>   Transformation and Governance of imaging metadata using API Gateway (Private), VPC Interface Endpoint.
-> - Liaised with MuleSo< architecture and development to establish integration with the internal API
+> - Liaised with MuleSoft architecture and development to establish integration with the internal API.
-> - Lead on the design and delivery of a solution for deploying distributed graph database, Dgraph using AWS Fargate
+> - Lead on the design and delivery of a solution for deploying distributed graph database (Dgraph) using AWS Fargate.

 > ### HALO UPLIFT PROJECT (50% October 2019 - June 2020)
 >